Home » pallet projects » Antique Sewing Machine New T.V. Table

 Reciprocating Saw for Pallet Demo

-My neighbor Rodney gave me this gynormous heavy oak pallet last year.
+My neighbor Rodney gave me this ginormous heavy oak pallet last year.
 I knew I would eventually find a use for it.
-Normally I use my Duckbill Deck Wrecker to easily take apart pallets.
+I usually use my Duckbill Deck Wrecker to take pallets apart easily.
 Yeah, not this bad boy!
 I brought out my reciprocating saw, a metal cutting blade, and safety glasses.
 It quickly cut through the nails.

 If you noticed all the nails, you will see why a pry bar was necessary on the middle boards where the saw wouldn’t reach.
-Having the pallet up on my easy diy sawhorses made this job easier.
+Having the pallet up on my easy diy sawhorses made this job more manageable.

-Using my orbital sander and 60 grit sandpaper I made the boards a little smoother.
-I didn’t want to mess with the pretty patina too much, or remove the rough sawn patterns.
+I made the boards a little smoother using my orbital sander and 60 grit sandpaper.
+I didn’t want to mess with the pretty patina too much or remove the rough-sawn patterns.
 But the boards needed to be safe to handle without injuring anyone.

 The sewing machine base looked so much better.
-I was really happy that I wasn’t painting it.
+I was thrilled that I wasn’t painting it.

 Staining Oak Pallet Wood

 Isn’t the board beautiful with the Walnut Stain?
-I used a rag on most of the board, but in some of the knots and flaws, I had to use a small cheap chip brush.
+I used a rag on most of the board, but I had to use a small cheap chip brush in some of the knots and flaws.

 Kreg Jig Joinery

-Marking the pocket holes helps you to make sure you don’t accidentally drill the wrong side of your board while doing the pocket holes.
+Marking the pocket holes helps you ensure you don’t accidentally drill the wrong side of your board while making the pocket holes.

-I secured the table top (top of image) and the shelf with pocket hole screws.
-I stained the underneath side of the top, but not the lower shelf.
+I secured the tabletop (top of image) and the shelf with pocket hole screws.
+I stained the underside of the top but not the lower shelf.
 The lower shelf consists of two pallet boards and a third piece in the middle that was ripped on the table saw.
 I’ll try to explain why below.

-This is the part you really need to pay attention to.
+This is the part you need to pay attention to.
 The left and right sides of these sewing machine bases do not MATCH.
-The holes right near the top match on both sides—that’s not enough room to put a shelf.
-The lower holes sort of match up, but one hole is on the outside of the base, the other is on the inside.
+The holes near the top match on both sides—that’s not enough room to put a shelf.
+The lower holes match up, but one is on the outside of the base, and the other is on the inside.
 I wanted to put my shelf right where that cross brace with the diamond shape is.
-I didn’t realize this until after I had started putting the table together.
+I didn’t realize this until I started putting the table together.

 How to Assemble Shelf on Sewing Machine Base